JakebGutierrez/mtg-chart/README.md

 - **Responsive Web Design and Mobile Optimisation:** Adapting the interface for optimal viewing and interaction across a wide range of devices, including mobile phones and tablets.

-- **Advanced Sorting Features:** Implementing features like a shuffle button to randomise card arrangements, and options for sorting cards by color, type, or alphabetically, similar to organising a physical MTG deck.
+- **Advanced Sorting Features:** Implementing features like a shuffle button to randomise card arrangements, and options for sorting cards by colour, type, or alphabetically, similar to organising a physical MTG deck.

 ## License